Submodular Information Selection for Hypothesis Testing with Misclassification Penalties

 We consider a belief threshold rule in order to rule out hypotheses that do not have a high likelihood of being predicted as the true hypothesis.
 Let $\mu_{th}$ be the threshold chosen by the central designer.
 Corollary \ref{coro1} presents the sample complexity for the observations in order to ensure that the beliefs over the states $\theta_q \notin F_{\theta_p}(\mathcal{I})$ remain bounded under the specified threshold. \begin{corollary} Instate the hypothesis and notation of Theorem \ref{thm2}.
 For a specified threshold $\mu_{th}\in (0,1)$ for the belief over any class $\theta_q \notin F_{\theta_p}(\mathcal{I}) $, there exists $\delta, \epsilon \in [0,1]$, for which one can guarantee with probability at least $1-\delta$ that $\mu_t^{\mathcal{I}}(\theta_q) \leq \mu_{th}$ for all $\theta_q \notin F_{\theta_p}$ and for all $t > \Tilde{N}$, where

 \end{corollary}

-From Corollary \ref{coro1}, we have the following: With probability at least $1-\delta$, after any $t> \Tilde{N}$, the central node will predict one of $\theta_q \in F_{\theta_p}(\mathcal{I})$ to be the true hypothesis.
+From Corollary \ref{coro1}, we have the following: After any $t> \Tilde{N}$, the central node will predict one of $\theta_q \in F_{\theta_p}(\mathcal{I})$ to be the true hypothesis, with probability at least $1-\delta$.
 Therefore, it is sufficient to consider the penalties associated with the states $\theta_q \in F_{\theta_p}(\mathcal{I})$ for finding the maximum penalty.
 We now formalize the Minimum-Cost Information Set Selection (MCIS) Problem as follows:

 \begin{Problem}[MCIS] Consider a set $\Theta=\left\{\theta_1, \ldots, \theta_m\right\}$ of possible states of the world, a set $\mathcal{D}$ of information sources, a selection cost $c_i \in \mathbb{R}_{>0}$ of each source $i \in \mathcal{D}$, a row-stochastic penalty matrix $\Xi = [\xi_{ij}] \in \mathbb{R}^{m \times m}$, and prescribed penalty bounds $0 \leq R_{\theta_p} \leq 1$ for all $\theta_p \in \Theta$.
 The MCIS Problem is to find a set of selected information sources $\mathcal{I} \subseteq \mathcal{D}$ that solves